Life insurance

 A great time to apply?
 Before you get pregnant

 If you already know that kids are in the cards, it may be a good idea to apply for life insurance before you actually get pregnant.
-The cost of life insurance increases as you age anyway, so you may be able to get better rates simply by applying because you're younger now than you ever will be again.
+The cost of life insurance increases as you age anyway, so you may be able to get better rates simply by applying because you’re young.

 Applying at various points during pregnancy

-You'll likely be able to apply at any point during pregnancy, though underwriters will pay attention to how much weight you've gained so far and whether you've experienced any complications.
+You'll likely be able to apply at any point during pregnancy, although underwriters will pay attention to how much weight you’ve gained so far and whether you’ve experienced any complications.

-As Moser notes, your application could be delayed or postponed if you are experiencing complications or have a history of pregnancy complications.
+Your application could be postponed if you are experiencing complications or have a history of pregnancy complications.
 And of course, the further you are into your pregnancy, the more time you have to develop said complications.
 As a result, even within your pregnancy you might want to apply as early as possible.

 Waiting to apply until after pregnancy

-If you choose to wait until after pregnancy to apply for life insurance, you might want to wait until your weight has returned to normal and outstanding health complications have resolved.
-That said, remember that you're a parent now!
-So the sooner you can get a policy, the sooner you can help protect your family.
+If you choose to wait until after pregnancy to apply for life insurance, you might want to check with your doctor to see if any outstanding health complications have resolved.
+That said, remember that you’re a parent now!
+The sooner you can get a policy, the sooner you can help protect your family.

 Frequently Asked Questions